 VISIT THE VISITORS CENTRE

 We need your help.
 Bat monitors are devices that pick up the high frequency sounds that bats use to “see” at night and make them audible to the human ear.
 Pinery has purchased 5 monitors to be used by campers, to help us document where these bats are found in the park.
 Once you sign a monitor out, you can explore the park and listen for bats.
 Once you hear a bat you can record what frequency it was on and where you were in the park.
 When you return to the visitors centre, tell us what you heard and or saw.
+Then place a sticker on the bat sighting map in the visitor centre marking the spot where you found the bat.

-Report your bat sightings with the Explore Pinery App on your mobile phone.
+You can also report your bat sightings with the Explore Pinery App on your mobile phone.

 Build and Erect Bat Boxes